rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

 end
 ```

-To implementation of `iterate` returns an `Enumerator` that will first yield
+Our implementation of `iterate` returns an `Enumerator` that will first yield
 the given `arg` and repeatedly call the given block with the result of the
 previous call.
 The `loop` construct means this enumeration can potentially
-continue forever which does capture the spirit of a Clojure sequence.
+continue forever - capturing the spirit of a Clojure sequence.
 That means
-we need to use terminating functions like `#first` or `#take` to limit the
+we need to use a terminating functions like `#first` or `#take` to limit the
 results, just like we would in Clojure:

 ```clojure